DAT4/02257-1/README.md

   - [x] Scale positions for SVG
   - [x] Map absolute positioned trees to SVG
   - [x] No line on root node
-- [ ] Find and fix the error about horizontal distance between nodes
 - [ ] Make generator for tests
-- [ ] Make a set of trees to use when starting the program
+- [x] Make a set of trees to use when starting the program
-  - [ ] Symmetrical tree
+  - [x] Symmetrical tree
-  - [ ] Identical sub trees
+  - [x] Identical sub trees
-  - [ ] Simple tree
+  - [x] Simple tree
-  - [ ] Complex tree
+  - [x] Complex tree
-  - [ ] Trees from paper
+  - [x] Trees from paper
+- [ ] Fix spelling mistakes in code

 ### Tests

 - [ ] Property based
-  - [ ] Two nodes at the same level should be placed at least a given distance apart.
+  - [x] Two nodes at the same level should be placed at least a given distance apart.
   - [ ] A parent should be centred over its offspring.
   - [ ] Tree drawings should be symmetrical
   - [ ] Identical sub trees should be rendered identically—their